-Labor unions sometimes have negotiated for "closed shops" with employers, meaning that a company or companies can only hire members of a union.
-Some states have passed anti-closed shop laws, also known as "right to work" laws.
-Labor unions have challenged the constitutionality of of anti-closed shop laws, saying they violated First Amendment rights of assembly and speech.
+Labor unions sometimes have negotiated for "closed shops" with employers, meaning that a company can only hire members of a union.
+Some states have passed anti-closed shop laws.
+Labor unions challenged the constitutionality of anti-closed shop laws, saying they violated the First Amendment.
 But the Supreme Court rejected those arguments in Lincoln Federal Labor Union v.
 Northwestern Iron and Metal Co.
 (1949).
-(This unusual picture was taken at a Screen Actors' Guild during the mass meeting, May 11, 1937 in Los Angeles, Calif., to disscuss a guild strike.
-The closed shop offer of producers was accepted.
-Robert Montgomery, right, president of the guild, confers with Aubrey Blair, business manager; before addressing the 4,000 guild members.
-From left standing: Warren William, Donald Woser and Robert Young.
-Sitting in foreground is Joan Crawford, and her husband Franchot Tone.
-(AP Photo, used with permission from The Associated Press.)
+This picture was taken at a Screen Actors' Guild during the mass meeting in 1937 in Los Angeles to discuss a guild strike and a closed shop offer of producers.
+(AP Photo, used with permission from the Associated Press

 In Lincoln Federal Labor Union v.
 Northwestern Iron and Metal Co., 335 U.S. 525 (1949), the Supreme Court rejected labor union challenges and affirmed that anti-closed shop laws were not in violation of First Amendment rights of speech, assembly, or petition and did not interfere with the equal protection clause of the Fourteenth Amendment.

 The Court decided this case along with Whitaker v.
 North Carolina and on the same day as American Federation of Labor v.
 American Sash and Door Co.
 (1949).

 Case upheld prohibition on 'closed shop' laws against First Amendment challenge